 Co-registration refers to the simultaneous recording of multiple data streams.
 Co-registration of eye tracking data and other data streams helps, in some experiments, to get a better understanding of human behavior.
 The most common data streams that are recorded simultaneously with eye tracking are EEG, biometric measures such as GSR, ECG or EMG, and motion capture measures.

-Tobii Pro divides the solutions for co-registration of eye tracking and other measures into main categories:
+Tobii Pro divides the solutions for co-registration of eye tracking and other measures into two main categories:

-Integrated recording and analysis: With this type of solution all the data streams are recorded and analyzed in one software program.
-Integration solutions are most suitable for users who want to record and visualize their synchronized data streams together and run standard combined analysis.
+Integrated recording and analysis: with this type of solution, all the data streams are recorded and analyzed in one software program.
+Integration solutions are most suitable for users who want to record and visualize their synchronized data streams together and run basic analysis.

-Synchronized recording: This type of solution ensures that the data streams will be synchronized based on common events sent during the recording.
-Synchronization solutions are the most flexible ones and are compatible with many external devices and manufacturers.
+Synchronized recording: this type of solution ensures that the data streams will be synchronized based on common events sent during the recording.
+Synchronized solutions are the most flexible ones and are compatible with many external devices and manufacturers.

 Combined analysis: This type of solution will also ensure that the data streams will be synchronized for later analysis.
-In addition, the solution includes a software program that will merge the eye tracking and data streams and will offer advanced analysis tools for your external data.
+In addition, the solution will offer advanced analysis tools for all your data streams and includes a software program that will merge raw and processed eye tracking with the other data streams for combined analysis.

 The available solutions for co-registration of Tobii Pro eye tracking data with other data streams will be mainly determined by the eye tracking recording software that is used.
-In the following tables, you can find an overview of the available Tobii Pro solutions for co-registration of screen-based eye trackers with other devices split by recording software.
-You will also find a table dedicated to co-registration solutions when using our wearable eye tracker, Tobii Pro Glasses 2.
+In the following tables, you can find an overview of the available Tobii Pro solutions for co-registration of screen-based and wearable eye trackers with other devices.

 – Tobii Pro Lab sends accurate TTL events at the onset of every stimulus to any external device with a TTL input port.